-The Net-Winged Beetle has fine texture on its soft wing covers, something not seen on many beetles.
+The orange and black Net-Winged Beetle has fine texture on its soft wing covers, something not seen on many beetles.

-This beetle resembles the firefly, like its close cousin C. reticulatum, but the ridges and net-like pattern of veins on their wings place them in the Lycidae family.
-They are sometimes mistaken as fireflies (though they do not glow).Their elytra (wing covering) is mostly orange with a thick black band covering the lower part.
+This beetle resembles a firefly, like its close cousin C. reticulatum, but the ridges and net-like pattern of veins on this species' wings place them in the Lycidae family.
+They do not glow.
+The elytra (wing coverings) are mostly orange with a thick black band covering the lower part.
+Many similar sized orange and black insects taste bad, so this coloring is a passive defense in itself, but when threatened, adults open and lift their wings as a defensive warning, perhaps making themselves appear larger and more aggressive.
+This Net-winged Beetle does not have a stinger, and does not fight, so this display may not always be effective in scaring off a predator.

 Scientific Name: Calopteron terminale